muriloloffi/innova-connect-avaliacao/README.md

 # Innova Connect Job Assessment

 ## What is this?
-An API for an Gym checkin app.
+An API for a Gym checkin app.

 ### Requirements
 * sqlite3 driver